DaAlbrecht/thesis-TEKO/content/Research.typ

 In the next sections, we will take a brief look at the AMQP wire-level format as specified in the AMQP 0-9-1 specification@amqp_0_9_1_spec.
 This is the format that is used to send and receive messages over the network.
-The short excourse is intended to provide a better understanding of the AMQP 0-9-1 protocol and help evaluating a suitable client library in @evaluation
+The short excourse is intended to provide a better understanding of the AMQP 0-9-1 protocol and help evaluate a suitable client library in @evaluation